 • Invite your child to chase you as you feign fear of being captured by her.
 While she discovers that she can catch you!

-• A pillow fight allows a child to get a lot of stress out of their system.
-Whilst building the bond through laughter.
+• A pillow fight allows a child to get a lot of stress out of their system, while building the bond through laughter.

-• A favourite in our family has been sock wrestling from Larry Cohen’s Playful Parenting.
+• A favourite in our family has been sock wrestling games (from Larry Cohen’s Playful Parenting book).
 Each person attempts to take the other person’s socks off.
 So much fun!

 Dissipating power struggles

-Ensure your resistance is enough, but not so much that your child can’t victoriously knock you over in the end.
-It helps a child connect with the frustration in their belly and other parts of the body where tensions are held.
+Games such as these help a child connect with the frustration in their belly and other parts of the body where tensions are held.
 This kind of game gives a child the chance to “push against you” while having a chance to struggle, growl and laugh.
 Laughter in this context can be profoundly healing and bonding.
-You could also invite your child to join you in placing both palms on the wall as another fun way to get the frustrations out and have some good quality releasing growls!
+You could also invite your child to join you in placing both palms on the wall and then pushing against the wall, as another fun way to get the frustrations out and have some good quality releasing growls!

 A mother of a five-year-old and a three-year-old shared the following story: